add1ct3d/HashCrypt/README.md

 gcc -I./ -o hashcrypt hashcrypt.c hash.c
 ```

-<b>hashcrypt.exe</b> is generated in HashCrypt\src and is used to interact with the program
+<b>hashcrypt.exe</b> is generated in HashCrypt/src and is used to interact with the program

 #